-We have introduced the Convective Cloud Field Model (CCFM) as a component of the ECHAM6-HAM2 global model.
-Unlike the usual bulk mass-flux parameterisation (Tiedtke-Nordeng), this is able to dynamically represent a heterogeneous ensemble of convective clouds within the GCM grid column, allowing a representation of cloud-field morphology with a diversity of both cloud-scale properties and microphysical processes within the ensemble.
-These capabilities make the model particularly well suited to capturing the interactions between aerosol and convection at the global scale, filling a gap between high-resolution models where convection is explicit rather than parameterised (but which cover limited domains), and typical global models whose parameterisations cannot capture the sub-grid-scale processes on which such interactions depend.
+We have introduced the CCFM as a component of the ECHAM6-HAM2 global model.
+Unlike the usual bulk massflux parameterisation (Tiedtke-Nordeng), it is able to dynamically represent a heterogeneous ensemble of convective clouds within the GCM grid column, allowing for a representation of cloud-field morphology with a diversity of both cloud-scale properties and microphysical processes within the ensemble.
+These capabilities make the model particularly well suited to capturing the interactions between aerosol and convection at the global scale, filling a gap between highresolution models in which convection is explicit rather than parameterised (but which cover limited domains) and typical global models with parameterisations that cannot capture the subgrid-scale processes on which such interactions depend.

 We have evaluated the performance of CCFM against remote-sensing observations of both cloud and precipitation at the global scale, and also seasonal and diurnal cycles at the regional scale.
-With suitably-chosen parameters, CCFM gives an improved spatiotemporal distribution of precipitation in ECHAM-HAM compared to Tiedtke-Nordeng, including improved timing of the diurnal cycle, and performs almost as well in terms of cloud fraction and radiative effects even without re-tuning of other components of the model.
+With suitably chosen parameters, CCFM gives an improved spatio-temporal distribution of precipitation in ECHAM-HAM compared to Tiedtke-Nordeng, including improved timing of the diurnal cycle, and performs almost as well in terms of cloud fraction and radiative effects even without retuning of other components of the model.
 This is in keeping with the results seen by Wagner and Graf (2010) in single-column model studies with an earlier version of the model.

-Both cloud fraction and the diurnal cycle of precipitation are sensitive to the way convective triggering is handled by the sub-cloud dry convection.
+Both cloud fraction and the diurnal cycle of precipitation are sensitive to the way convective triggering is handled by the subcloud dry convection.
 An improved physical basis for the choice of initiating perturbations might lead to a better representation of the diurnal cycle, and reduce the need for tuning based on cloud fraction.